Who Is Responsible For Blocked Drains?

 Your local water authority will always be able to advise as to whether your drains are shared or not, if for no other reason than that they will also need to know whether they are their responsibility or not.

 If you need help with blocked drains, Power Rod are experts at identifying and fixing drainage issues with the very latest technology such as CCTV surveys and drain jetting.
-With no call out charges and 24/7 emergency services also available, we’re the number one choice in the Home Counties – including Watford and Aylesbury.
+With no call out charges and 24/7 emergency services also available, we’re the number one choice in the Home Counties – including Watford, Aylesbury, Bedford, Stevenage, Milton Keynes and other areas.
 Contact us today for more information.